tutors-sdk/setu-compsci-catalogue/unit-2/topic-01-programming/web-04-talk-04-Programming_Concepts/Programming_Concepts.md

   color: 2196F3
 ---

-Programming Concepts
+Programming Fundamentals 1

-This module will provide the student with an introduction to programming concepts.
-The student is in ...
+This module will introduce the student to fundamental programming techniques.
+The student will learn ...